 10 Things to Know About U.S. Culture

 Whereas other countries emphasize being practical, compact and concise, Americans often prefer large and luxurious.
 Don’t be surprised by the enormous trucks and massive SUVs sprawling across parking lots.
-Americans just like their space, and to them, large can be practical.
-Thinking big also applies to American food; most restaurants serve very large portions.
-It’s not uncommon for someone to order a sizeable meal and then take the remainder home as leftovers.
+Americans like their space.
+To them, large can be practical.
+Thinking big also applies to American food: most restaurants serve very large portions.
+It’s not uncommon for someone to order a sizable meal and then take the remainder home as leftovers.

 Some restaurant entrees are also meant to be shared.
 If you’re going out to eat and aren’t sure of the portion size, it’s okay to ask your server what they recommend!
 There is a counter-movement against the “big is better” mentality, however.
 Many people, especially young urbanites, are buying eco-friendly cars, shopping for local and healthy foods, and trying to lower their consumption and waste as much as possible.

 Most Americans are always on the go.
 It seems they are often running from one appointment to the next, going to and from work, picking up kids, running errands, and going to business meetings and social outings.
 Because Americans are regularly on the move, there is often not enough time to have a formal, sit-down meal.
 A common expression you’ll hear is, “24 hours in a day is not enough!”